SAP-samples/teched2022-DA281/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:

+- Basic knowhow about the usage and scope of S/4HANA
+- General understanding of Enterprise Data Management and ETL (Extraction, Transformation, Load)
+- Basic programming skills in ABAP are of advantage

 ## Exercises